rolldown/rolldown/crates/rolldown/tests/esbuild/default/top_level_await_no_bundle_iife_dead_branch/bypass.md

 # Reason
-1. Strip `await` when format don't support top level await
+1. this is expected, since we don't support `convertMode`
+2. the diff is because oxc eliminated the dead branch
 # Diff
 ## /out.js
 ### esbuild